Hi there!

 ð For the most updated bus timings to get from the cruise port to Rotary Beach and Buggy Beach, check google maps.

-You can also do a beachcombing type thing as an excursion to learn more about the marine life of Alaska through the low tide excursion with a beach bonfire.
+You can also do a beachcombing type thing as an excursion to learn more about the marine life of Alaska through the low tide excursion.

 To better plan your day of walking, see my post with the Ketchikan cruise port map with where cruise ships dock.
 This also includes how to find out where your specific cruise ship will dock.